In 2020, we decided to re-architect the vision of FrostyGarden.com.

 Use Varieties That Do Well In Cold Climates

-While it may be common sense to plant vegetables that are frost tolerant, some areas (like zone 1 here in the sub-arctic) present challenges for certain types of plants.
-Some plants, like tomatoes, cucumbers and peppers, often need extended periods of warm temperatures to allow flowering and fruit creation.
-Low night temperatures can often prevent flowering and fruiting for these plants.
-When growing these types of plants, using varieties that are known to fruit and flower with lower temperatures is important.
+When growing these types of plants, using varieties that are known to fruit and flower with lower temperatures is very important.
 It may be desirable to seek out specific seed suppliers that offer these varieties as the seeds you will commonly find may not adequately fruit or flower in your area.

 Use Raised Beds To Keep Soil Warmer